How to invest in crypto with dollar cost averaging

 How to start dollar cost averaging with SwissBorg

-The SwissBorg app gives you the opportunity to invest in cryptos with strong fundamentals for the best price, and it can easily be used in a dollar cost averaging strategy.
+The SwissBorg app gives you the opportunity to invest in cryptos with strong fundamentals for the best price, and it can easily be used in a dollar cost averaging strategy with our new Auto-Invest feature.
 Once you have downloaded and registered in the app:

-- Research the market for the most promising asset(s) you want to invest in over the long term.
+- Choose the asset(s) you want to invest in over the long term.
 (For me, this is the CHSB token!)

-- Define a specific sum you want to invest on a monthly basis, for at least six months.
+- Define a specific sum you want to invest.
+Look long-term, for at least six months.
 This should be an amount you can afford after your essential expenses are covered.

 - Reap the benefits of long-term exposure to a growing market, reducing the risk of investing too much money at the wrong time.